 Step 10: Install Insulation

 Once you’ve laid your wire, installing insulation is next in the camper van build order.

-Adding insulation is an important step as it is critical for interior climate control.
+Adding insulation is an essential step as it is critical for interior climate control.

 The four main areas in your van to insulate are: